Bade99/us-visabot-with-asc/README.md

 - `$ pm2 start index.js` [^1]

 That's it!
 The bot is going to check the page every 5 minutes and try to get you an earlier appointment.
-Also you can set it up to send you an email alert when a spot is available!
+Also you can set it up to send you an email alert or push notification when a spot is available!

 [^1]: Additional Commands
   `$ pm2 stop 0` to stop the program